 Trust me, every trader has been margin called and it should just be taken as a part of the learning process.
 The most appropriate thing to do in this situation is to calm down and start with a blank sheet.

 2. Pay attention to the size of the security deposit (margin level) at your broker, especially if you are going to «overclock your account».
-The next point of our lesson will tell you what it is all about.
+The next point in our lesson will tell you what it is all about.